-PhD in life or physical sciences or an MBA with an undergraduate degree in life or physical sciences required.
+PhD in life or physical sciences or a MBA with an undergraduate degree in life or physical sciences required.

-Seven (7) years of business development experience in industry required.
+Seven (7) years of business development experience in industry.

-Other advanced degrees or combinations with directly related industry experience will also be considered.
+Other advance degrees or combinations with directly related industry experience will also be considered.

 Special Knowledge, Skills, and Abilities:

-A self-starter and team player with the ability to work closely with JHTV leadership team to develop programs targeted towards faculty, inventors, staff, and industry partners.
+A self-starter and team player with the ability to work closely with the Director of Ventures, Communications Associate, and Alliance Managers to develop programs targeted towards faculty, inventors, staff, and industry partners.